About Polar/Spherical Robots

 Even with only three axes, this type of robot significantly increased production over manual and human labor.
 Enough so, that the automotive and industrial manufacturers sought them out.
 The rush to purchase this new robotic technology started the industrial robot revolution and was the precursor of six-axis robots and many other advancements in industrial robotics.

-Polar or spherical robots have been used for a variety of industrial automation applications including:
+Polar robots have been used for a variety of industrial automation applications including:

 - Machine tool tending